OmniLayer/spec/README.md

     * 2: Update
     * 3: Cancel

+### Field: Metadex Sell offer sub-action
++ Description: the specific action to be applied to the sell offer by this transaction
++ Size: 8-bit unsigned integer, 1 byte
++ Valid values:
+    * 1: ADD
+    * 2: SUBTRACT

 ### Field: Transaction type
 + Description: the MSC Protocol function to be performed
 + Size: 16-bit unsigned integer, 2 bytes